-So William Dozier and Co decided to go with Penguin’s exploding octopus which saved money as it was never shown on screen, but it wouldn’t be the first time that Batman and Robin had been thrown into a deathtrap with an octopus.
-Although the one in ‘The Island of 1,000 Traps’ (Batman #139, April 1961) wasn’t an explodable one like the one in this movie is.
+So William Dozier and Co decided to go with Penguin’s exploding octopus, which saved money as it was never shown on screen, but it wouldn’t be the first time that Batman and Robin had been thrown into a death trap with an octopus.
+Although the one in ‘The Island of 1,000 Traps’ (Batman #139, April 1961) wasn’t an exploitable one like the one in this movie is.

 Since the references in this blog focuses on things that were in the comics prior to this movie, or things that were in line with what would be done in the comics, this example falls in the latter category.
 Because I wasn’t able to find any examples of villains dehydrating people in Batman or Detective Comics, but the movies’ screenwriter Lorenzo Semple, Jr. believes that the idea of dehydrating people was in the style of the comics.

 The dehydration effect is incredibly primitive by today’s standards, because it was before morphing on a cgi computer, so you just have a silly light and you cut to a pile of stuff on the floor.
 It’s funny for that reason alone I can assure you I wasn’t in on this production stuff, but I’m sure that if people could’ve thought of something more elaborate, and they could’ve done it they would’ve.
 But it is in the style of the comic book.
 (Lorenzo Semple, Jnr’s., Batman: The Movie Special Edition Blu-ray Commentary Track)